 Once the employer (supported by the on-programme assessor) is satisfied that you have achieved full competence, a further meeting must take place that includes an independent end assessor.
-They must be provided with the completed readiness for independent end assessment record at least one week in advance.
+They must be provided with the completed record showing readiness for independent end assessment at least one week in advance.

 At the meeting you will be required to supply a two-page synopsis of your proposed business project.
 This should be a written or typed proposal for discussion and approval.